-Memoranda of Understanding (MOUs): Established to document agreements to collaborate, communicate, respond, and support one another during a disaster or other public health emergency.
+Memoranda of Understanding (MOUs): Established to document agreements to collaborate, communicate, respond, and support one another before, during, or after an emergency.

 Use MOUs as a way to clarify roles and solidify a partnership.
 They are not meant to exclude any partners.